accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 +++
-title = "Celestial Elements [aHeal]" description = "This is a build relies on the hybrid nature of scepter and powerful heal traits on tempest to make the most out of Celestial gear." date = 2024-07-13 draft = false template = "build.html"
+title = "Celestial Elements [aHeal]" description = "This is a build that relies on the hybrid nature of scepter and powerful heal traits on tempest to make the most out of Celestial gear." date = 2024-07-13 draft = false template = "build.html"